Make this chicken tikka masala from scratch today. Red or natural… Your choice.

 Although chicken breast is what is used at most restaurants, I prefer thigh as it has more flavour.
 It’s also usually the cheaper option.

 You can used prepared chicken tikka for this recipe.
 You could also try leftover cooked chicken.
-For that matter, you could use raw chicken and just cook it through in the sauce but you will need to add a bit more stock or water to help it cook.
+For that matter, you could simply add raw chicken and just cook it through in the sauce but you will need to add a bit more stock or water to help it cook.

 Do I have to use chicken?